 And for my feet better canvas or leather?

 Ballet half po inte shoes are divided into 4 main categories: full-sole canvas half pointe shoes, split-sole canvas half pointe shoes, full-sole leather half pointe shoes, and split-sole leather half pointe shoes.
+The full sole provides more support on the floor and being stiffer in its curvature forces the foot to exert more effort.

 This type of sole is definitely more suitable for first courses.
 In fact, the students must learn to point the foot, as well as strengthen it, but at the same time they must feel more stability in contact with the floor.
+The split sole (also known as a teardrop sole because of the shape) tends to adhere more closely to the foot, enhancing the line of the foot and facilitating movement through increased foot contact with the parquet floor.

 Among other things, these features allow the teacher to better grasp the movement.